History of Taiwan in Timeline

 Since Made in China 2025 was announced in 2015, aggressive campaigns to recruit Taiwanese chip industry talent to support its mandates resulted in the loss of more than 3,000 chip engineers to mainland China, and raised concerns of a "brain drain" in Taiwan.

-Since 2016, Taiwan under the Tsai administration's New Southbound Policy has pursued closer economic relations with South and Southeast Asian countries, leading to increased cooperation but also some exploitation scandals.
+Since 2016, under the Tsai administration, Taiwan's New Southbound Policy has pursued closer economic relations with South and Southeast Asian countries.

 May 2017: Constitutional Court Ruling on Same-Sex Marriage

-In May 2017, the Constitutional Court ruled that the current marriage laws violated the Constitution by denying same-sex couples the right to marry, mandating legislative amendments within two years or automatic legalization.
+In May 2017, the Constitutional Court ruled that existing marriage laws violated the Constitution by denying same-sex couples the right to marry, mandating legal amendments within two years.

 2017: Taiwan excluded from WHO